The X-Particles Challenge is a competition designed to inspire creativity using MAXON's Cinema 4D and Insydium’s X-Particles.

 Mario is based in Frankfurt, Germany and is a very experienced VFX Designer who won the first competition - he lives and breathes X-Particles.

 Brandon is a freelance motion designer and director based in Los Angeles.
-He placed 2nd in the 2015 challenge and is a welcome addition to the judges panel.

 Casey is a freelance digital content creator who has been working in the live visual, and commercial field, for over a decade.
 He has contributed work to major tours for U2, Lady Gaga and Deadmau5.